Botiuk/getWetMantoux/README.md

 App for managing the medical clinic.
 An appointment with a doctor, a doctor's examination, and a user's medical card.

-Built with: Rails 7.1.3, Ruby 3.2.2, postgres, Turbo, Stimulus, Bootstrap, Trix editor, Cloudinary, devise, cancancan.
+Built with: Rails 7.2.1.2, Ruby 3.3.5, postgres, Turbo, Stimulus, Bootstrap, Trix editor, Cloudinary, devise, cancancan.

 Test with: RSpec, Capybara, factory_bot_rails and faker.

+Code style checking: RuboCop and his special cops.

 Deployed on: https://getwetmantoux.onrender.com/ (free instance will spin down with inactivity, which can delay requests by 50 seconds or more).